tidyverse/vroom/README.md

 vectors returned use the [Altrep framework](https://svn.r-project.org/R/branches/ALTREP/ALTREP.html) to lazily load the data on-demand when it is accessed, so you only pay for what you use.

+vroom uses multiple threads for indexing and materializing non-character vectors, to further improve performance.

-It also has no (current) support for windows newlines, quoted fields, comments, whitespace trimming and other niceties.
+However it has no (current) support for windows newlines, quoted fields, comments, whitespace trimming and other niceties which also slow down and complicate parsing.

 | package    | time (sec) | speedup | throughput |
 | :--------- | ---------: | ------: | :--------- |